Many of today's most exciting startups were tried before in a different form.

 - Bad product experience.
 Nest is great because of deep, Apple-like integration between software, hardware, design, services, etc, something they couldn't have achieved licensing to Honeywell etc.

 - Cultural resistance to new technologies.
-The media industry is notoriously slow to adopt new technologies, so Buzzfeed and Netflix are (mostly) bypassing them.
+The media industry is notoriously slow to adopt new technologies, so Netflix is (mostly) bypassing them.

 - Unfavorable economics.
 Your slice of the stack might be quite valuable but without control of the end customer it's very hard to get paid accordingly.